abinit/abinit/doc/tutorial/gwr1.md

 ...
 ```

-The meaning of the different columns should be self-explanatory at this point.
+The meaning of the different columns should be self-explanatory.

 As usual, we can use `abiopen.py` with the `-p` (`--print`) option to print to screen
 a summary of the most important results.
 Use, for instance: